chsnow/g35-arduino/README.md

 THIS CODE IS __UGLY__ AND UNSUPPORTED :)

+My current setup is two strings of G-35 lights (a 25-bulb and a 50-bulb), driven from an Arduino Mega 2560 with a WiFi shield (so I can have an HTTP server to remotely control the lights).

-Good technical overview of the lights: http://www.deepdarc.com/2010/11/27/hacking-christmas-lights/
+Good technical overview for hacking the G-35 lights: http://www.deepdarc.com/2010/11/27/hacking-christmas-lights/